AbhishekUpadhyay007/Task/README.md

 # Task
 Movie App

-It's simple data fetching app from the server side.
+It's a simple data fetching app from the server side.